 The prostate is a male reproductive gland that produces a fluid found in semen.
 Located below the bladder and in front of the rectum, the prostate surrounds the urethra — the tube that empties urine from the bladder.

 Prostate cancer affects the prostate gland and may spread to surrounding structures.
 While most men with prostate cancer have no symptoms, physician can find prostate cancer during a regular checkup, using a combination of a blood test called a PSA and a digital rectal exam (DRE).

 Nearly one in six American men will be diagnosed with prostate cancer during his lifetime.
 With greater awareness, prostate cancer detection is on the rise and mortality is declining.
 Moreover, better treatments are allowing more men to return to active and productive lives after treatment.

 If the you have an early diagnosis of prostate cancer, there is usually a range of treatment options.
-These may include conservative management, radiation therapy with either external bream or brachytherapy therapy, cryosurgery and prostatectomy – surgical removal of the prostate.
+These may include conservative management with Active Surveillance, radiation therapy with either external bream or brachytherapy therapy, cryosurgery and prostatectomy – surgical removal of the prostate.
 Your treatment options will depend on a number of factors, including the stage of the disease, your age and health or personal preference.